 Once this ability is used a number of times equal to half your proficiency bonus, it cannot be used again until after a long or short rest.

 Arcane Power.
 Starting at 10th level, you can open yourself to latent arcane energies with an action, channeling power you would normally be unable to channel.
-For the next minute, every mage spell you cast costs 1 less mana point (minimum 1 mana).
-If the spell is heightened from a lower spell level, it costs 2 less points instead.
+For the next minute, every mage spell you cast costs 2 less mana points (minimum 1 mana).
+If the spell is heightened from a lower spell level, it costs 4 less points instead.
 Once you use this ability, you cannot use it again until after a short or long rest, or unless you spend 4 Arcane spheres.

 Focus Power.
 Starting at 14th level, you can choose to re-use arcane energies that normally dissipate into the ether when casting spells.
 Whenever you affect a target by a mage spell on your turn, you can also make an Arcane Blast attack without spending an action.
 This can be used once per turn, regardless of how many targets you affect by your spell, and can only be added to spells two levels lower than your highest-level spell.